-Thinking about where to send your child for September 2021?
+Thinking about where to send your child?

 I know how hard it can be choosing a school, especially the first one your child will attend.
 I remember going to lots of open days when we were first looking for my son and sitting at the dining room table for ages discussing what we were going to do!
 It’s no easier for two people who work in schools to make a decision; you’re still parents wondering what the best first steps are.